hugomaiavieira/Webservice-1.5/source/english.md

 To more information about integration at Checkout Cielo format (named in the previous versions as Buy Page Cielo or Integrated Solution) access: [https://www.cielo.com.br/ecommerce](https://www.cielo.com.br/ecommerce).

-For all purchase orders, the goal is convert it in a sale.
+For all purchase orders, the purpose is convert it in a sale.
 A sale using a card can be characterized as an authorized and captured transaction.

 <aside class="warning">An authorized transaction only creates credit to the retailer if it can be captured (or confirmed).</aside>